urbit/old-urbit.org/_posts/doc/2013-11-18-urbit-is-easy-ch8.markdown

 find the definition of `arm` and nothing else.)

 This outer core defines *the library our decrement gate is in*.
-Obviously, this library (an unscientific term for a multi-armed core containing only static code and data) can contain gate producers other than `deq`.
+Actually, "library" (or `book` - defined as a core which contains only code and constant data) is not quite the right terminology here.
+Even though we don't use it and it shouldn't in fact be there, the payload of this core contains dynamic information such as `a`.

-(Actually, "library" here is not quite correct, because the payload of this core contains dynamic information such as `a`.
+In actual fact our nascent integer math library  is really an "object" or `cart` - ie, a core containing dynamic state.
+This is just wrong and we'll see later on how to do it right.

-It is really a case of that even more unscientific term, the "object."
-(If you have any better words than "library" and "object" for these concepts, preferably four-letter Scrabble words as is our wont, the author is all ears.)
-This accidental object is a Hoon solecism - we are not actually using the dynamic state in `deq`.
-We'll fix it in a later version of the app.)
+As in every core, the subject of every arm is the core itself.

-For every arm in a library, the subject is the library core itself.
 Naturally, the `|%` twig uses its own subject as the payload, creating the familiar reef effect as the stack of cores piles up.

 And this library is the `context` (or `+>`, `gras`) of our gate.
 Thus, the twig in the gate can use anything in the library - of